 The 45-Day Rule

-In Florida, subcontractors and suppliers have 45 days from the first day on the job or the first delivery of materials to serve a Notice to Owner.
+In Florida, subcontractors and suppliers have 45 days from the first furnishing of labor, services, or materials to serve a Notice to Owner.
 Missing this deadline means losing your lien rights—no exceptions.

 To be safe, we recommend filing no later than the 35th day.
 This buffer allows time for processing and delivery, minimizing your risk of losing lien rights.